uchajk/database_project/README.md

 # csc336_project1
 - To run the program execute with python test.py
-- proram has dependencies of pillow and tkinter libraries
+- program has dependencies of pillow and tkinter libraries

 create a branch from this repo and make changes in that until ready to merge with master.